 If you receive a Notice of Violation, you have 15 days to let us know what happened and what you did to return to compliance or to prevent the violation from recurring.
 Note that 10 CSR 10-6.050 does not apply to you if you have received a Notice of Violation.
 We will help you understand the regulations and provide some technical assistance.
 You can obtain additional technical assistance by contacting the department’s Air Pollution Control Program at 573-751-4817, or by contacting the Department of Natural Resources toll-free at 800-361-4827.
 You can also hire a private consultant to assist you.

-Provide any and all information that will help us to make a fair and sound decision about your Notice of Violation or Notice of Excess Emissions.
-We would be happy to meet with you to discuss your Notice of Violation or your Notice of Excess Emissions.
+Provide any and all information that will help us to make a fair and sound decision about your Notice of Violation.
+We would be happy to meet with you to discuss your Notice of Violation.
 Contact the Air Pollution Control Program at 573-751-4817, or contact the Department of Natural Resources toll-free at 800-361-4827 to schedule a meeting.